Fairness in Ranking: A Survey: Four Classification Frameworks for Fairness-Enhancing Interventions

-Limiting formal EOP to fairness through blindness has been challenged in recent work by~\citet{fairfriends}, who argue for a broader interpretation: ``For example, think of the SAT as a predictor of college success: when students can afford to do a lot of test prep, scores are an inflated reflection of students’ college potential.
+Limiting formal \revv{\eop} to fairness through blindness has been challenged in recent work by~\citet{fairfriends}, who argue for a broader interpretation: ``For example, think of the SAT as a predictor of college success: when students can afford to do a lot of test prep, scores are an inflated reflection of students’ college potential.
 When students don’t have access to test prep, the SAT underestimates students’ college potential.
 The SAT systematically overestimates more privileged students, while systematically underestimating less privileged students.
 The test’s validity as a predictor of college potential varies across groups.
-That’s also a violation of formal EOP.
-After all, in the college admissions contest, applicants should only be judged by ‘college-relevant’ qualifications--but this test’s accuracy as a yardstick for college potential varies with students’ irrelevant privilege'.''
-Despite this recent development, we will only map fairness-through-blindness definitions to formal EOP in this survey.
+That’s also a violation of formal \revv{\eop}.
+After all, in the college admissions contest, applicants should only be judged by ‘college-relevant’ qualifications--but this test’s accuracy as a yardstick for college potential varies with students’ irrelevant privilege'.'' \revv{\emph{Formal-plus \revv{\eop}}, due to Fishkin~\cite{Fishkin2014Bottlenecks}, addresses this important shortcoming of formal \eop, capturing the desideratum that test performance should not skew along the lines of morally irrelevant factors.
+Tests that satisfy formal-plus \eop include those that aim to balance error rates~\cite{kleinberg_et_al:LIPIcs:2018:8323}, as well as equalized odds~\cite{hardt2016equality}.}

-\emph{Substantive EOP} views, including Rawlsian and luck-egalitarian, assume that individuals are only comparable in the dimension of their \emph{intrinsic} effort that is not affected directly or indirectly by their sensitive attributes (\eg gender and race).
-In other words, the comparison across individuals shall be conditioned on their effort to assign opportunities.
-While Rawlsian EOP assumes that this effort itself is not affected by sensitive attributes, luck-egalitarian EOP states that the effort can also be affected by sensitive attributes.
-We map a fairness definition to Rawlsian EOP when its implied comparison across individuals is conditioned on a dimension of effort that is independent of sensitive attributes.
-And we map a fairness definition to luck-egalitarian EOP when its implied comparison across individuals is conditioned on their circumstances (\ie conditioned on effort, and effort is conditioned on circumstances).
+\revv{\emph{Substantive \eop} doctrines take a broader view of Equal Opportunity --- one that is not limited to fair competitions.
+Instead, they consider whether people have comparable opportunities over the course of a lifetime, including crucial developmental opportunities such as access to education.
+In order to make such a determination, substantive doctrines attempt to mitigate the effect of morally arbitrary factors such as gender, race, and socio-economic status, on people’s relevant qualifications, which are the basis for attaining desirable positions.
+Importantly, in contrast to formal and formal plus \eop that focus on the \emph{current competition}, substantive \eop aims to make people's \emph{future prospects} comparable.}

+\revv{There are several prominent conceptions of substantive \eop. \emph{Luck-egalitarian \eop} (see~\citet{dworkin_1981} and~\citet{Roemer2002}) would distribute outcomes after conditioning people’s morally relevant qualification score on their morally irrelevant circumstances.
+Such an approach may, for example, rank individuals separately by group, and then take the specified number of top-ranked individuals from each list.}